SOME BASIC BACKGROUND RESOURCES

 The Solutions Journalism network’s Project Drawdown uses journalism to help find the answers that will help the planet move as quickly and safely as possible to drawdown "the point in the future when levels of greenhouse gases in the atmosphere stop climbing and start to steadily decline, thereby stopping catastrophic climate change."
 Its database contains dozens of such stories related to climate.

-Here are two cases in which news media companies in India and Poland worked with young people in successful campaigns to fix an environmental problem.
+Here are two cases in which news media companies in India and Poland worked with young people in successful campaigns to fix a local environmental problem.

 Clearing the air for India's worst-polluted city